David-Bouhadana/Email-Size-Analysis-Filter-Script/README.md

 ## Customization
 Make sure to customize the script by replacing `@domain.com` with your actual domain name to accurately filter internal and external emails.

+## Customizing Paths
+To ensure the script saves the output files to the correct locations on your system, you need to customize the file paths.
+You MUST change these paths to any directory of your choice.

 ## Usage

 1. Open PowerShell and navigate to the directory where the script is located.